Over 100 years of public library service …

 The library goes Evergreen

 In 2009 the library joined the Evergreen Indiana consortium, sharing catalogs and circulation with other Evergreen libraries in Indiana.
 Borrowers enjoy access to more items and a greater ability to manage their own library accounts.
-The consortium itself continues to grow.
-As of May 2011, the Indiana State Library and 89 member libraries are "live" on Evergreen and serve over 811,000 Indiana residents.
+The consortium itself continues to grow with 107 member libraries as of December 2015.